IWXXM

-IWXXM (ICAO Meteorological Information Exchange Model) is a format for reporting weather information in XML/GML.
-IWXXM includes XML/GML-based representations for products standardized in International Civil Aviation Organization (ICAO) Annex III and World Meteorological Organization (WMO) No. 49, Vol II, such as METAR/SPECI, TAF, SIGMET, AIRMET, Tropical Cyclone Advisory, Volcanic Ash Advisory and Space Weather Advisory.
+ICAO Meteorological Information Exchange Model (IWXXM) is a format for reporting weather information in XML/GML.
+IWXXM includes XML/GML-based representations for products standardized in International Civil Aviation Organization (ICAO) Annex III, such as METAR/SPECI, TAF, SIGMET, AIRMET, Tropical Cyclone Advisory (TCA), Volcanic Ash Advisory (VAA), Space Weather Advisory and World Area Forecast System (WAFS) Significant Weather (SIGWX) Forecast.
 IWXXM products are used for operational exchanges of meteorological information for use in aviation.

+ICAO Annex 3 defines what IWXXM capability is required at different time frames.
+These capabilities can also be considered in context of the ICAO SWIM-concept (Doc 10039, Manual on System Wide Information Management (SWIM) Concept).

-Unlike the traditional forms of the ICAO Annex III / WMO No. 49 products, IWXXM is not intended to be directly used by pilots.
+Unlike the traditional forms of the ICAO Annex III products, IWXXM is not intended to be directly used by aircraft pilots.
 IWXXM is designed to be consumed by software acting on behalf of pilots, such as display software.